Is a home battery worth it in Perth in 2026? The honest numbers

 8 kWh × (55.33c − 2c) = 8 × 53.33c = $4.27/day during high-load evenings

-Over summer (October–April, ~180 days): 8 kWh/day × $4.27 = $769 saved Winter (May–September, ~150 days, lower generation limiting battery charge): 5 kWh/day × $4.27 = $641 saved
+Over summer (October–April, ~180 days at the full 8 kWh/day): 8 kWh/day × $4.27/day = $769 saved Winter (May–September, ~150 days, lower generation limiting the battery to around 5 kWh/day): 5 kWh × 53.33c = $2.67/day × 150 days = $400 saved

-Estimated annual saving: $1,100–$1,400/year on Midday Saver
+Estimated annual saving: $1,100–$1,300/year on Midday Saver

-Payback period on Midday Saver: $1,200/year average saving → $8,700 average cost ÷ $1,200 = ~7 years
+Payback period on Midday Saver: $1,200/year average saving → $7,350 mid-range net cost ÷ $1,200 = ~6 years

-On top of the standard A1 battery saving (~$800/year): total ~$1,034/year Payback: ~8 years — meaningfully better than unconstrained A1.
+On top of the standard A1 battery saving (~$800/year): total ~$1,034/year in this scenario.
+Payback: ~7 years ($7,350 net ÷ $1,034), better than unconstrained A1.

-Scenario 4 — Backup power priority
+Scenario 4: backup power priority

 For households where battery is primarily valued for backup (medical equipment, rural property, high-reliability need), the financial payback calculation is secondary to the availability of power during outages.